 - Costs associated with long-term or permanent scarring or other disabilities

 - The additional costs associated with attacks by animals who have not had the required rabies shots or other vaccinations

-- Lost time from work, including time required to visit a doctor or a lawyer
+- Lost time from work, including time required to visit a doctor or a Fort Lauderdale dog bite lawyer

 - Pain and suffering

-Contact a skilled Ft.
-Lauderdale dog bite lawyer for a free initial consultation
+Contact a skilled Fort Lauderdale dog bite attorney for a free initial consultation

 At Fazio, DiSalvo & Abers, P.A., we have more than four decades of experience guiding victims through the full range of legal considerations for these complex cases.
 Our flexible office hours make it easy to schedule a free consultation and our live answering service provides access to us during evenings and weekends.
 We take cases on a contingency fee basis, so you pay no attorney fees until we obtain an award or settlement for your case.
 Contact us online, or call us at (954) 463-0585 today.